 In this sense, for all the appalling events that made up Quiroga's life and are indeed stories in their own right, Quiroga's work can be read easily enough without knowing or caring to find out very much about the author's biography.
 Quiroga very much saw his stories as finished works, in no need of a particularly strong authorial or theoretical apparatus to make sense of them.
 Indeed, he created a set of rules for how short stories should be written, including, George P. Schade notes in his introduction to a collection of Quiroga's stories, that one shouldn't "start to write without knowing from the first word where you are going.
 In a story that comes off well, the first three lines are as important as the last three."
 He also suggests "tell the tale as if the story's only interest lay in the small surroundings of your characters, of which you might have been one."
 (The Decapitated Chicken and Other Stories) We can say this is one of the advantages of the tale; the writer needn't take personal responsibility for the telling, however paradoxical it may seem that Quiroga still found the need to offer a small manifesto.
 Though both Kafka and Quiroga wrote stories about animals, while Kafka pushed beyond anthropomorphic limits, Quiroga in stories like 'Anaconda' and 'Juan Darien' stayed close to earlier models like the fable while very much incorporating it into the tale that was mastered in the 19th century by Poe, Maupassant and Twain.
 In 'Anaconda' various snakes gather together to take on the humans who are capturing them and using the venom from their glands to immunise other animals, and in turn themselves from the snakes' deadly bite.
 Quiroga inverts the snake as a threat (he shows them as lethal in other stories) and by the end of the tale only the titular one has survived, slithering back off into nature after a year forced to live with the humans.
 Before his capture, Anaconda had just witnessed a terrible event that must have made living with the human all the more awful.
 "Not one [except for Anaconda] was left.
 Triumphant for the day, the men sat down and contemplated the total massacre of the species.
 [The dog] Daboy, panting at their feet, showed some signs of poison in spite of being powerfully immunized.
 He had been bitten sixty-four times."

 The story offers the sort of 'familiar' defamiliarization evident in numerous fables that view events from the perspective of the animal world rather than the human one.
 As they plan their battle with the humans, so Quiroga gives them many of the features of the human form psychologically.
 Snakes too can be vain and hierarchical.
 "As vipers are known to be very vain on the question of beauty, Coralina was quite happy about the absence of her sister Frontal, whose triple black and white rings upon a purple background place this coral viper on the highest scale of ophitic beauty."
 Quiroga informs us that at the Congress where the snakes would gather, several species were missing.
 "When we said the congress was complete, we were referring to the great majority of the species and especially those that can be called royal because of their importance."
 Here Quiroga familiarises the unfamiliar rather than defamiliarises the familiar.
 It doesn't take much to comprehend the reversal, while the sort of defamiliarisation so promoted by Victor Shklovsky must create a sort of perceptual shock or surprise.
-Shklovsky notes that Tolstoy "describes an object as if for the first time, an event as if it were happening for the first time", evident when Tolstoy in the story 'Shame' describes a horse's flogging.
+Shklovsky notes that Tolstoy "describes an object as if for the first time, an event as if it were happening for the first time", evident when Tolstoy in the story 'Shame' describes a person's flogging.
 "Just why precisely this stupid, savage means of causing pain and not any other why not prick the shoulders or any part of the body with needles, squeeze the hands of the feet in a vise, or anything like that?"
 Though Tolstoy would still generally be a 19th-century writer of the tale (as we find in 'The Forged Coupon' to 'The Penitent Sinner'), he opens up the perceptual significance, in Shklovsky's account, that few writers more than Kafka emphasised in the 20th.
 Even in the very beautiful and moving 'Juan Darien', a story that might remind readers of Kafka's 'A Report to an Academy', the purpose is to generate not so much quizzicality around cruelty (as Tolstoy's example offers) but an assertive realisation that makes us in no doubt that what the humans are doing to the title character is horribly ironic.
 There the villagers are trying to prove that a young man, who was turned by a woman's love from a tiger into a human being, isn't really human, and all the while proving their own undeserving status of the term human as they try and force him into admitting his former animal self.
 "In the plaza they had erected a huge fireworks display with wheels and crows and Bengal lights.
 They tied Juan Darien to the top and set a match to one edge.
 A fiery thread raced up and down, lighting the entire display.
 And on high, amidst the fixed stars and the gigantic many-colored wheels, one could see the sacrifice of Juan Darien."
 The story is brutal in its depiction and vengeful in its conclusion.
 Before the end of it, Juan Darien grasps by the mouth the animal trainer who persecuted him and hangs him between two bamboos and sets a fire below him.
 Juan can kill him with the force of the tiger and the ingenious cruelty of man.
 "From his previous existence the tiger had retained three things: a vivid memory of the past, the ability to use its hands (which it used like a man), and a language."
 Thus he can get revenge with the terrible skills of two different species.

 Yet what the story doesn't especially do is defamiliarise as Shklovsky proposes Tolstoy does and that Kafka pushed still further.
 In 'Juan Darien' and 'Anaconda', the stories still function allegorically.
 It is not the tiger-ness of the tiger nor the snakiness of the snakes that chiefly interests Quiroga, but the cruelty of life with the human less the most advanced species as the one capable of doling out the most pain.
 They tell us that we are not alone in the universe and that other species have a right to life just as much as the human does.
 Near the end of 'Juan Darien', the title character says when returning to his human mother's grave as a tiger, "only you among all humans recognised the sacred right to life that belongs to every being in the Universe.
 Only you recognised that man and tiger are different only in their hearts."
 'Juan Darien' is a very fine moral tale about human cruelty and superiority, and if we have used the word cruel several times it is to point up how numerous other words synonymous with it carry the connotations Quiroga is determined to problematise.
 Words like savage, inhuman and beastly are usually words utilised towards humans who have done terrible things as humans.
 It hardly seems fair then to pass off that human fact as either metaphor or a primitive state extant from our earlier evolutionary life.
 Though there is plenty evidence of animal cruelty towards other animals, the human has developed numerous and very elaborate ways to hurt every known species as well as its own.
 When 'Juan Darien' gets his revenge he isn't acting inhumanely but very humanely indeed as Quiroga makes clear what human skills he still possesses before informing us how he killed the animal tamer.
 It is a similar point in some ways that Tolstoy makes when he describes the other forms of abuse the human could have applied to the horse other than just whipping him.